 Some relevant context: White Colleague Listen! – https://medium.com/@revolutionornothing/white-colleague-listen-2d098d6a4a5d

 This is a short note of some of the processes and actions that I am currently undertaking and which I will develop, update and grow over time – I am posting it here to aid my own reflection and as one mode of accountability.
-This list is not intended to solicit external validation.
+This list is not intended to solicit external validation or comment.
 However, if you are a colleague reading this who has suggestions for something else I could/should do or resources that might drive this work, please get in touch.

-- I’ve started with the relatively low-hanging fruit of revising the courses which I lead at the University of Glasgow: this goes beyond adding new texts to reading lists to reconsider and replace case studies and theoretical/critical points of reference, as well as their relationship to colonial histories.
+- I continue to work on revising the courses which I lead at the University of Glasgow: this goes beyond adding new texts to reading lists to reconsider and replace case studies and theoretical/critical points of reference, as well as their relationship to colonial histories that shape the context of their production and study.
 Part of this ongoing process involves an interrogation of what I take for granted in terms of canonical or traditional points of reference or disciplinary sources of knowledge – in plainer language, the judgments that shape what I assume to be ‘essential’ and what is either optional ‘further reading’ or simply ignored.

 - I am taking part in a reading/discussion group with white friends that explores and challenges our responses (and lack of responses) to racism.

-Last updated 7/2/21
+Last updated 20/2/23